imrafaelmerino/json-values/README.md

 _filterElems_ methods remove keys from JsObj based on the full path of the key and its associated element.

-_filterObjs_ is a specialization of filterElements to remove json objects.
+_filterObjs_ is a specialization of filterElems to remove json objects.

 The same considerations apply for the map functions, except that they map the elements that satisfy the specified predicate, instead of removing them.